-In 1981, on the memorial of Our Lady of Fatima – forty years ago today – Mehmet Alic Agca fired four bullets from his Browning 9mm at Pope John Paul II in Saint Peter’s Square, soon after his Wednesday address – ironically, this was during his ongoing series on the Theology of the Body.
-Two of the bullets hit the Pope, in his left hand, and in his abdomen, which narrowly missed his aorta and vital organs; even so, he nearly died.
-As the Pontiff was later to say, before he left that small piece of lead in the crown of Our Lady, that she had guided that bullet, so that, we may presume, we might have him with us for another quarter of a century – and what would the world be without the teaching and example of Pope John Paul?
+In 1981, on the memorial of Our Lady of Fatima – forty years ago today – Mehmet Alic Agca fired four bullets from his Browning 9mm at close range, in an attempt to assassinate Pope John Paul II in Saint Peter’s Square, soon after his Wednesday address.
+Ironically, this was during his ongoing series on the Theology of the Body.
+Two of the bullets hit the Pope, in his left hand, and in his abdomen, which narrowly missed his aorta and vital organs; even so, he nearly died – blood was everywhere.
+As the Pontiff was later to say, before he later left that small piece of lead in the crown of Our Lady, that she had guided that bullet, so that, we may presume, we might have him with us for another quarter of a century – and what would the world be without the teaching and example of Pope John Paul?